Key takeaways.

 In a 2007 study, THC was tested for its anxiolytic (anxiety-reducing) properties in mice.
 Researchers interestingly found a biphasic effect of THC on anxiety: at low doses, it was anxiolytic, while at high doses it was anxiogenic (induces anxiety).

-The body of research around THC, CBD, and their roles in anxiety continues to mount, and it’s generally accepted that CBD counteracts many of the effects of THC, acting as a buffer..
+The body of research around THC, CBD, and their roles in anxiety continues to mount, and it’s generally accepted that CBD counteracts many of the effects of THC, acting as a buffer.
 In this 2010 study, MRI imaging was used to determine the difference between THC and CBD on different brain areas.
 Researchers were not only able to induce acute anxiety with THC, but they also observed a decrease in subjective anxiety after administration of CBD.

 Stones balancing on sand.

-The research says a few things pretty clearly:
+The research paints a pretty clear picture:

 1. There are a lot of people who would rather self-medicate with cannabis than seek out pharmaceutical options.